aerospike/aerospike-client-python/doc/aerospike.rst

     Allow other valid map items to be committed if a map item is denied due to write flag constraints.

-.. _aerospike_map_write_mode:

-Map Write Mode
-^^^^^^^^^^^^^^

-Flags used by map *write mode*.

-.. note:: This should only be used for Server version < 4.3.0

-.. data:: MAP_UPDATE

-    Default.
-Allow create or update.

-.. data:: MAP_CREATE_ONLY

-    If the key already exists, the item will be denied.
-If the key does not exist, a new item will be created.

-.. data:: MAP_UPDATE_ONLY

-    If the key already exists, the item will be overwritten.
-If the key does not exist, the item will be denied.

 .. _aerospike_map_order:

 Map Order